Exercise may be one of the best moves you can make, even if you have heart disease.

 - How much exercise can I do each day?

 - How often can I exercise each week?

-- What type of activities should I avoid?
+- What types of activities should I try, and what should I avoid?

 - Should I take my medication(s) at a certain time around my exercise schedule?

-- Do I have to take my pulse while exercising?
+- Should I take my pulse while exercising?
+What should it be?